gak25/palmos/README.md

 * to run the linter once, run `$ yarn lint`
 * to run the watch task, run `$ yarn lint:watch`

+## To run [Brakeman](https://brakemanscanner.org/) security analysis:
+_note there may be vulnerabilities Brakeman does not test for or did not discover.
+No security tool has 100% coverage_
+* run `$ brakeman` from the project's root folder

 ## To declare development and test environment variables (i.e. company passwords, emails, etc)

 * from the project's home directory, run `$ open config/secrets.yml`